 The Wolf Countertop Elite comes with a signature Wolf baking pan and broiling rack that fits inside.

-The Gourmet Elite Countertop Oven oven has a removable crumb tray at the bottom of the oven.
+The Elite Countertop has a removable crumb tray at the bottom of the oven.
 The crumb tray is designed to capture crumbs, drips, and other cooking residues.
 It slides out so it’s really easy to clean loose food particles.
 You can just put the crumb tray in your dishwasher (it’s dishwasher safe).

 Also important, the oven interior is also easy to clean with non-abrasive wipes or sponges since it’s a nonstick interior.